yamunariver/Az104/README.md

 Sign in to Windows Server and create a network bridge.

+## Exp: A network interface is used to connect a virtual machine to a subnet.
+Since VM1 is connected to Subnet1, VM1 already has a network interface attached that is connected to Subnet1.
+To connect VM1 directly to Subnet2, you must create a new network interface that is connected to Subnet2.
+Next, you must attach the new network interface to VM1. \n An IP group is a user-defined collection of static IP addresses, ranges, and subnets.
+A network bridge allows you to connect multiple existing network connection in Windows together.
+Changing the IP configurations of the existing network interface results in VM1 being connected to Subnet2 but not to Subnet1.

 ## You have a Log Analytics workspace that collects data from various data sources.